 Net tangible book value per share is determined by dividing our total tangible assets less our total liabilities by the number of shares of common stock outstanding.
-Our historical net tangible book value as of October 31, 2011 was \$26.0 million, or \$1.77 per share.
-Our pro forma net tangible book value as of October 31, 2011 was \$26.0 million, or \$0.65 per share, based on the total number of shares of our common stock outstanding as of October 31, 2011, after giving effect to the conversion of all outstanding shares of our convertible preferred stock on a one-for-one basis into 25,357,721 shares of common stock, which we expect to occur immediately prior to the closing of this offering.
+Our historical net tangible book value as of July 31, 2011 was \$ million, or \$ per share.
+Our pro forma net tangible book value as of July 31, 2011 was \$ million, or \$ per share, based on the total number of shares of our common stock outstanding as of July 31, 2011, after giving effect to the conversion of all outstanding shares of our convertible preferred stock on a one-for-one basis into 25,357,721 shares of common stock, which we expect to occur immediately prior to the closing of this offering.

-After giving effect to our sale of 8,850,000 shares of common stock by us in this offering at an initial public offering price of \$13.00 per share, and after deducting the underwriting discounts and commissions and estimated offering expenses, our pro forma as adjusted net tangible book value as of October 31, 2011 will be \$129.0 million, or \$2.64 per share.
-This represents an immediate increase in net tangible book value of \$1.99 per share to existing stockholders and an immediate dilution in net tangible book value of \$10.36 per share to purchasers of common stock in this offering, as illustrated in the following table:
+After giving effect to our sale of shares of common stock by us in this offering at an assumed initial public offering price of \$ per share, the midpoint of the price range set forth on the front cover of this prospectus, after deducting the estimated underwriting discounts and commissions and estimated offering expenses, our pro forma as adjusted net tangible book value as of July 31, 2011 will be \$ million, or \$ per share.
+This represents an immediate increase in net tangible book value of \$ per share to existing stockholders and an immediate dilution in net tangible book value of \$ per share to purchasers of common stock in this offering, as illustrated in the following table:

-Initial public offering price per share \$13.00 Pro forma net tangible book value per share as of October 31, 2011, before giving effect to this offering \$0.65 Increase in pro forma net tangible book value per share attributable to new investors in this offering 1.99 Pro forma as adjusted net tangible book value per share after giving effect to this offering 2.64 Dilution per share to investors in this offering \$10.36
+Assumed initial public offering price per share \$ Pro forma net tangible book value per share as of July 31, 2011, before giving effect to this offering \$ Increase in pro forma net tangible book value per share attributable to new investors in this offering Pro forma as adjusted net tangible book value per share after giving effect to this offering Dilution per share to investors in this offering \$